uboslinux/ubos-docs/sphinx/releases/beta10/release-notes/index.rst

   * VirtualBox image now has the proper package support, and uses btrfs

-  * Automatic renewal of expiring Letsencrypt certificate
+  * Automatic renewal of expiring LetsEncrypt certificate

   * Whether btrfs snapshots are created before and after ubos-admin update is now configurable.
     A number of issues was fixed relating to brtfs snapshots.